Quackit Logo

 HTML 5 <video> Tag

-For example, you could embed a music file on your web page for your visitors to listen to and watch.
+The HTML 5 <video> tag is used to specify video on an HTML document.
+For example, you could embed a music video on your web page for your visitors to listen to and watch.

 Any content between the opening and closing <video> tags is fallback content.
 This content is displayed only by browsers that don't support the <video> tag.